What is 8D Problem Solving? Complete Guide For 2025

 D6- Implement and validate corrective action

 Once the permanent corrective action is determined it is implemented and for effective implementation, we need to focus on proper planning.
-We need to create an action plan which includes information like what steps are needed to implement the solution, who will do them, and when they will be completed.
+We need to create an action plan that includes information like what steps are needed to implement the solution, who will do them, and when they will be completed.

 Communicate the action plan and all the changes with team members as well as with people who are working in that area and make sure everyone in the team follows the action plan and tracks results.